LitterWaterways_Heading

-A South East Queensland region-wide campaign to reduce the large number of cigarette butts entering our waterways every year (estimated at 7 billion nationally) was coordinated by Healthy Waterways last summer.
+A South East Queensland region-wide campaign to reduce the large number of cigarette butts entering our waterways every year (estimated at 7 billion nationally) is being coordinated by Healthy Waterways this summer.

 The Butt Litter Campaign was launched on the 14th of December 2005 in Brisbane and other locations in South East Queensland from Noosa to the Gold Coast and Ipswich.